khushv/khushv.github.io/_posts/2021-05-04-Back to Basics - Process Injection 101.md

 Before we start tinkering with the code, let's take a closer look at the different API calls made.

 #### VirtualAlloc
 This function requests some memory to be allocated within the process.
 We request this using the `PAGE_EXECUTE_READWRITE` flag.
 Shortly, we'll attempt to just read & write and then later change the memory page to execute as a way of evading EDRs.
-Similarly, we could request just enough memory to fit the payload, but I've used 4K (4096), as an average page size in order to appear like a geuine program.
+Similarly, we could request just enough memory to fit the payload, but I've used 4K (4096), as an average page size in order to appear like a genuine program.

 #### RtlMoveMemory
 `RtlMoveMemory` is a relatively simple function that will take the payload and write it to the memory space we have been newly assigned.

 #### CreateThread
-`CreateThread` tells the operating system to initialise a new thrad within the given process, and the parameters we pass are thread attributes, default stack size (note this will round up to the nearest page), the start address (should point to newly copied payload address) and other parameters to pass when creating a thread.
+`CreateThread` tells the operating system to initialise a new thread within the given process, and the parameters we pass are thread attributes, default stack size (note this will round up to the nearest page), the start address (should point to newly copied payload address) and other parameters to pass when creating a thread.

 #### WaitForSingleObject
 Once a thread has been created, it enters the world in a suspended state.
-It takes some cycles for it to become active and by then the process could have exitd.
-This function stops the process from exiting until we hear back from the new thread executes or fails to.
+It takes some cycles for it to become active and by then the process could have exited.
+This function stops the calling process from exiting, until the new thread is in a callable state, i.e. it executes.

 The code includes liberal use of `GetLastError` in order to faciliate debugging.